Putting the brakes on the road toll: Horror crash prompts calls for change

-The dreadful crash which killed eight people and left a young boy fighting for his life has renewed calls for urgent measures to reduce the road toll.
+The crash which killed eight people and left a young boy fighting for his life has renewed calls for urgent measures to reduce the road toll.

 The driver of an SUV and the driver and six passengers in a van died in the head-on smash on State Highway 1 near Atiamuri on Sunday morning.